Bearing Speed Limit Checker - ndm Speed Factor & Maximum RPM

 Free bearing speed limit checker that calculates the ndm speed factor (bore diameter in mm × RPM) and compares it against industry-accepted limits for your specific bearing type and lubrication method.
 Enter the bearing bore diameter, pitch diameter, operating speed, bearing type (deep groove ball, angular contact, cylindrical roller, tapered roller, spherical roller, or thrust ball), and lubrication method (grease, oil bath, oil mist, or oil jet).
 The calculator returns a risk classification (OK / CAUTION / HIGH) based on how close your operating speed is to the conservative ndm limit.
 Running bearings above their speed rating generates excess heat, breaks down lubricant, and dramatically shortens bearing life.
 Grease-lubricated bearings have lower speed limits than oil-lubricated ones because grease cannot carry heat away from the rolling elements as effectively.
 Oil jet lubrication pushes the limit highest because it provides both cooling and lubrication at the contact zone.
 The calculator also shows the maximum safe RPM for your bearing configuration so you can evaluate whether a speed increase is feasible with a lubrication change.

-Calculate expected bearing life from your load and speed
+Calculate expected bearing life from your load and speed to set replacement intervals

-L10 Bearing Life Calculator →Check grease suitability and regreasing intervals
+L10 Bearing Life Calculator →Check grease suitability and regreasing intervals for your speed and temperature

 Bearing Grease Speed Factor Guide →Check thermal growth impact on bearing fit at operating temperature

-Thermal Growth Calculator →How It Works
+Belt Drive Calculator →How It Works

 -